Travel Accessories for Kids

 Travel and Eating Accessories for Kids

-When we travel, we pack most of our own food and gear.
-Here are some of our favorite items for eating on the go.
+When we travel, we pack most of our food and gear.
+Here are some of our favorite items for eating on the go

-Whether it is packing for a long road trip or packing for the pool, this caddy will help you keep everyone’s snacks and supplies organized.
+Whether packing for a long road trip or packing for the pool, this caddy will help you keep everyone’s snacks and supplies organized.

-This is a sturdy chair to bring with you to a vacation rental house.
-Slides on with ease and children typically feel comfortable sitting in it.
+This is a sturdy chair to bring to a vacation rental house.
+Slides on with ease, and children typically feel comfortable sitting in it.

 Travel Accessories for Kids

 If you followed me last summer, you know this play yard was my ultimate accessory.
 I used it at the pool along with the beach.
-Read more about this here.
 You can pretty much place this play yard anywhere to catch your breath.

 This stroller acts like an umbrella stroller, yet it is well designed to help with comfort and folding.
 It does not fit in the overhead compartment on airplanes but will check at the gate.